Greece to seek arbitration over Eldorado's gold mine investment

-ATHENS, June 8 Greece will seek arbitration to settle its differences with Canada's Eldorado over a gold mine investment, the energy ministry said on Thursday.
+ATHENS, June 8 (Reuters) - Greece will seek arbitration to settle its differences with Canada's Eldorado over a gold mine investment, the energy ministry said on Thursday.

 Energy Minister George Stathakis has requested that the state's legal advisers prepare for the arbitration process to begin, the ministry said.